-If a buyer is engaged in acquisition conversation with an early stage startup, and is keen to acquire the team, many a times the transaction does not go through.
+If a buyer is engaged in an acquisition conversation with an early-stage startup and is keen to acquire the team, many times the transaction does not go through.
 Following are some of the main reasons:

 - Valuation gap: as mentioned in the myths above, buyers at times assume that the seller is desperate so they can have them for zero or very low value.
 Buyers need to look for strategic advantages for doing an acquihire rather than purely hiring a few tech people.
 Sellers also need to look at being part of a more successful business and team, future upside and showing at least partial success by ‘soft landing’

-- Cultural mismatch: yes, cultural fit is very important and something the both parties must gauge in the early part of their conversations.
-However, at times sellers assume that if the buyer is more conventional company or has certain perception from outside, as cultural misfit.
+- Cultural mismatch: yes, cultural fit is very important and something both parties must gauge in the early part of their conversations.
+However, at times sellers assume that if the buyer is a more conventional company or has a certain perception from outside, a cultural misfit.
 At times, if the buyer is looking to change their own culture to make it more entrepreneurial or startup pace, then this may be a great opportunity for the selling founders to lead the change.

 - Roles for the founders (Sellers): Let’s face it, most people have an ego and they look for a certain status or leadership role when thinking of a transaction.
 Most buyers should be cognizant of this fact and identify appropriate roles for the founders.
 The selling founders should also believe in their capabilities and at times they have to demonstrate for some time to take on wider responsibilities.